Don’t Make These 6 Tourist Mistakes in Madrid

 Casa de Campo

 This is the largest park in Madrid.
 While I don’t think it’s as beautiful as the more popular Retiro Park, it’s a relaxing place to spend a few hours.
+This park is massive so you’ll definitely want to pay attention to the signs so you don’t get lost.
+I walked around the park for almost two hours and still didn’t see all of it!
 You can take a boat ride at the giant lake in the center of the park.

-These are also a couple of great places to visit that are just a short train ride away from the city.
+The surrounding community of Madrid is home to incredible destinations where you can make a day trip.
+These places to visit are just a 1-2 hour train ride away from the city.
 You can take a day trip to the El Escorial Monastery and to the nearby towns of Aranjuez and Alcala de Henares, which are just around 40 minutes away by train.
 Here’s a quick overview of these destinations.

 El Escorial Monastery